symforce-org/symforce/README.md

 # Tutorial

-Let's walk through a simple example of modeling and optimizing a problem with SymForce.
+Let's walk through a simple example of modeling and solving an optimization problem with SymForce.
 In this example a robot moves through a 2D plane and the goal is to estimate its pose at multiple time steps given noisy measurements.

 The robot measures: